-According to the Ministry of Defense, Filipinos are the 3rd or 4th largest foreign population living in Japan (depending on the year, it continues to be a toss-up with Vietnamese residents), and they have had a long and strong presence in the country.
+According to the Ministry of Defense, Filipinos are the 4th largest foreign population living in Japan, being recently surpassed by Vietnamese residents, and they have had a long and strong presence in the country.

 The population is also expected to grow thanks to Japan’s new visa policies that will make it easier for people from certain countries in Southeast Asia to move to the archipelago.
 Filipinos have long had a big presence in Japan, so, what do Japanese feel about them?

 Japanese also see Filipinos as extremely hard-working.
 This is very easy to see, considering the wide variety of industries Filipinos work in and the amount of hours they put in each day.
 You can see Filipinos working in healthcare, hospitality, electronics, food services, teaching, and construction among other industries.
 In fact, 100,000 Filipino workers might come to Japan as Japan looks to hire many foreign nationals.
 As a result, Filipinos have earned a high regard, continuing to enjoy a great reputation among Japanese.